ricklentz/Semantic-Segmentation-Suite/docs/README.md

 ## Installation
 This project has the following dependencies:

-- Numpy `sudo pip install numpy`
+- Numpy `pip install numpy`

 - OpenCV Python `sudo apt-get install python-opencv`

-- TensorFlow `sudo pip install --upgrade tensorflow-gpu`
+- TensorFlow `pip install --upgrade tensorflow-gpu`

 ## Usage
 The only thing you have to do to get started is set up the folders in the following structure: